 And they don't realize this is how these guys behave.

-Steve Jobs used to change his mind every second.
+Steve Jobs used to change his mind every second, used to call people all kinds of names.

 He used to be really rough and tough on people.

-Uh same thing with Bloomberg.
+Same thing with Bloomberg.

-Do you ever see those comments that have come out now about what Bloomberg used to say when he was the CEO of his company, the vicious things he said to people, the dirty, Ugly sexual jokes he'd make in front of women.
+Do you ever see those comments that have come out now about what Bloomberg used to say when he was the CEO of his company, the vicious things he said to people, the dirty, ugly, sexual jokes he'd make in front of women?

 That's how billionaires talk.

-They they do stuff like that.
+They do stuff like that.

 Hey, Dwayne.

-Hey, Mark, let's show.
+Hey, Mark, good show.

 Yeah.

-I mean, she sold our natural resource uranium to Russia, and now we have to buy our uranium from Russia.
+I mean, she sold our natural resource, uranium, to Russia, and now we have to buy our uranium from Russia.

-Yeah, it's pretty funny.
+That's pretty funny.

 Good point.